frm1789/Data_words/README.md

 # Data words
-Playing around words.
+Playing around words using base Python and Spacy library

 * Reading files to get words
-* Analysis of type of words
-* Comparision vs High Frequency words - Kindergarten and First Grade.
+* Determining how many high Frequency words (Kindergarten to Third Grade) are in a regular book.